microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

             PlayModeTestUtilities.EnsureTextMeshProEssentials();
         }

-        // do common setup for each of your tests here - this will be called after entering playmode [Setup]
+        // do common setup for each of your tests here - this will be called for each individual test after entering playmode [Setup]
         public void Init()
         {